 This study shows us all that we need to take safety seriously when driving in Tennessee.
 Having uninsured/underinsured motorist coverage is a good idea considering how many drivers don’t have auto insurance.
 You can also take to the roads at times when you are least likely to encounter drunk drivers.
 However, these measures may not be the only steps you need to take.

-Recovering from injuries caused by an auto accident can be a long and expensive process.
+Recovering from injuries caused by a crash can be a long and expensive process.
 Depending on the situation, the other driver, their insurance company, or even your own insurance company may try to avoid paying for your injuries.
 That’s why you need to consider having an experienced attorney by your side.
 At Myers & Ball, LLP we work with our clients at every stage of the legal process.
 To have a free consultation with our firm, give us a call at (432) 248-1023.